xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 On Windows and Linux (desktop), the loader uses manifest files to discover layer libraries and layers.
 The desktop loader doesn't directly query the layer library except during chaining.
-On Android, the loader queries the layer libraries via the introspection functions as outlined below.

 The following section discusses the details of the Layer Manifest JSON file format.
 The JSON file itself does not have any requirements for naming.
 The only requirement is that